Guide to Fort Ogden, Florida

 South-western Florida is dotted by roadside food stands where you can buy locally grown food, and De Soto County is no exception.
 Here, you can for instance swing by the El Rancho Fruteria in Arcadia, where Querino Hernandez sells fresh affordable seasonal produce from October to June.
 If you visit during a weekend, don´t miss the roasted corn, which is served slathered in mayonnaise, parmesan cheese and seasoning.

 Florida is famous for its citrus groves, but Fort Ogden´s English Lake Farm in DeSoto County offers something else: peaches and blueberries.
 You will be given an empty bucket, and then pay for how much you´ve filled it with.
-This farm is also a popular picnic destinationblueberries
+This farm is also a popular picnic destination

 Always check in with the farm before planning your visit, because it is difficult to know long in advance exactly when the picking season will begin and end.
 Generally speaking, late March and the month of April tend to be best for picking blueberries, while April and May are prime seasons for peaches.